-2ALGORITHMIC NETWORKS: CENTRAL TIME TO TRIGGER EXPECTED EMERGENT OPEN-ENDEDNESS expected emergent open-endedness (EEOE) (see Definition 4.5.1).
-For example, even if the AEAC is 0 or negative for some algorithmic networks with finite size populations, for bigger enough population sizes the probability that these algorithmic networks have a bigger AEAC tends to 1 - see note 8.1.1.
+The main results of this paper (see Theorems 8.1 and 8.2 and Corollaries 8.1.1 and 9.1) prove that there are conditions on the network and protocols of the population that trigger a type of emergent open-endedness as the randomly generated populations grows toward infinity.
+They make the AEAC increases as one may want, should the population size increases sufficiently.
+Since it is an increase in average complexity (see discussion 4.1), we refer to it as average (local) emergent open-endedness (AEOE) (see Definition 4.5).
+Moreover, since the population is randomly generated so that AEAC turns to EEAC in the case of algorithmic networks $\mathfrak{N}{BB}(N, f, t, \tau, j)$ , one may refer to AEOE as expected (local) emergent open-endedness (EEOE) (see Definition 4.5.1).
+For example, even if the AEAC is 0 or negative for some algorithmic networks with finite size populations, the average emergent open-endedness phenomenon tells us that, for large enough population sizes, the probability that these algorithmic networks have a larger AEAC tends to 1 - see note 12.1.1.1.
 In other words, we will show that there are conditions for algorithmic networks such that a phase transition in AEAC eventually occurs, should the AEAC be non-positive for small populations.
 Thus, one may call this transition as average emergent complexity phase transition.